-The \$CHANGE_CLASS system service is used to observe or modify the classification associated with any defined object.
-However, for this service to succeed, the process must have the appropriate privilege (UPGRADE, DOWNGRADE, or BYPASS).
-Process classifications cannot be modified.
+DESCRIPTION The \$CHANGE\CLASS system service is used either to observe or to modify the classification associated with any defined object.
+Process classifications can be observed, but cannot be modified.
+For this service to succeed, the process must have the appropriate privileges (UPGRADE and/or DOWNGRADE, or BYPASS).